 6. To Go Utensils

 Bring along your own utensil set, add a straw and you are all set!
+They are made from bamboo, very lightweight and can travel with you in the car, on the airplane, or wherever you go.
 You can purchase beautiful sets at our online store.

 8. Milk or Juice

-Buy your milk or juice in a glass returnable, reusable bottle… old fashioned, but tastes great and it’s better for you.
+Where possibly, buy your milk or juice in a glass returnable, reusable bottle… old fashioned, but tastes great and it’s better for you.
+Glass has a great refund value, which reduces the purchase price.
 Yes, it is a bit of a challenge, but well worth it.
+Milk and juice cartons have plastic lining which is a problem not only for disposal, but for your health.

 9. Choose Paper to Wrap